Do’s and don’ts for a good user test

 Usertesting is not asking people how they feel about something.
 Or what they would do if xyz?

 That may be the biggest misunderstanding about usertests.
 That you should ask people what they want or what they would do.
 Argh.
-That has nothing to do with research.
+That has nothing to do with user testing.

 Drawing up a good task sounds simpler than it is.
 So I’ll provide some extra tips.

-2. Tasks should align with the top tasks
+2. User test tasks should align with the top tasks

-This one is very often done well.
 When a site’s main goal is to sell computers, we ask a user during a usertest to buy a computer.
 Or a graphics card.
-Or to contact supports.
+Or to contact support.

 Makes sense.

-Although we often see that during user tests, people are searching for exceptions.
-With tasks like: “Image that you wanted to know if this company was conforming to GDPR laws, what would you do?”
+Although we often see that during user testing, people set tasks for exceptions.
+With tasks like: “Imagine if you wanted to know what this company does with regards to GDPR compliance, what would you do?”
 Don’t do that.

 Focus on realistic top tasks.

-This is where a usertest is usually derailed.
-During many usertests, every participant is asked the same exact questions.
-Even though every person is different.
+This is where a user test often goes wrong.
+Often, every participant is asked the exact same questions.
+But every person is different.

-An often-made mistake is to provide a very specific task.
+An often-made mistake is to set a task that is too specific.

-For example: “On this website, find out how you can purchase traveler’s insurance for a skiing holiday”.
-That’s a good question when your participant is an enthusiastic skier.
-But it’s a ridiculous question when that person’s never skied in their entire lives, and isn’t ever planning to.
+For example: “Find out how you can purchase traveler’s insurance for a skiing holiday”.
+That’s a good question.
+If your participant likes to ski.
+But it’s a ridiculous question when that person’s never skied in their entire life, and isn’t ever planning to.

 The biggest problem with questions like that, is that participants will perform the tasks really superficially.
 Because it doesn’t really interest them.